 Here are some things to consider when searching for the right policy:

-- While the company may call itself “Fireman’s Auto” or something similar, they will typically be underwritten by a larger insurance company.
+- While the company may call itself “Fireman’s Auto” or something similar, it will typically be underwritten by a larger insurance company.
 Find out that information by asking who the coverage is through especially if you have had bad luck in the past with a specific company.

-- Discount insurance may mean bare bones coverage—consider how many of the perks and benefits that you currently have that you would like to keep, and then start shopping from there.
+- Discount insurance may mean bare-bones coverage—consider how many of the perks and benefits that you currently have that you would like to keep, and then start shopping from there.

 You might also be considering some upgrades, so always review every policy for what you want and need right now.